Former First Son Barron Trump To Attend Exclusive School Near Mar-a-Lago

 MIAMI (CBSMiami/AP) – Barron Trump, the 15-year-old son of former President Donald Trump, has enrolled at an exclusive private school not far from his father’s Mar-a-Lago home.

-The teen will be attending Oxbridge Academy starting next week as a sophomore, The Palm Beach Post reports.READ MORE: Henri Now A Hurricane; Expected To Make Rare Landfall In New York or New England
+The teen will be attending Oxbridge Academy as a sophomore, The Palm Beach Post reports.READ MORE: Miami-Dade Public School Students Return To Classrooms For First Day Of School

-Administrators at the West Palm Beach school sent an email to parents on Wednesday telling them about his arrival with the family’s permission.
+Administrators at the West Palm Beach school sent an email to parents telling them about his arrival with the family’s permission.

 “A small contingent of (Secret Service) agents will be present during each school day,” wrote Ralph Mauer, the school’s head.